-Exercising is very healthy for a person suffering from high blood pressure, but it might be dangerous if it is not done correctly.
+Exercising is an important habit and a very healthy activity for a person suffering from high blood pressure, nonetheless, it might be dangerous if it is not done correctly.

-It is important to exercise correctly and manage your health properly.
-In this article, we will discuss some exercise tips for those with high blood pressure.
+It is important to exercise correctly and manage your health properly, especially if you have high BP.
+In this article, we will discuss some exercise tips for those with high blood pressure and some easy exercises for those with the condition.

 However, is it safe for someone with high blood pressure to exercise?